Title

 Presidential Decree No. 1533 establishes a uniform basis for determining fair compensation in eminent domain cases in the Philippines, simplifying the procedure and ensuring prompt possession of acquired property by the government.

-The purpose is to establish a uniform basis for determining just compensation and the amount of deposit for immediate possession of private property involved in eminent domain proceedings in the Philippines.
+To establish a uniform basis for determining just compensation in eminent domain and to provide a simplified procedure for the amount of deposit required for immediate possession of property involved in eminent domain proceedings.

-Just compensation shall not exceed the value declared by the owner or anyone legally interested in the property or the value determined by the assessor under the Real Property Tax Code, whichever is lower, prior to government acquisition decision.
+The compensation to be paid shall not exceed the value declared by the owner/administrator or anyone with legal interest, or determined by the assessor under the Real Property Tax Code, whichever value is lower, prior to the recommendation or decision of the appropriate government office to acquire the property.

 Analyze Cases Smarter, Faster